Classroom Resources

 IHRA Holocaust Distortion Training Program for Educators

 Holocaust distortion is an attack on truth and knowledge.
 It spreads antisemitism and prejudice and jeopardizes the understanding of this genocide.
-The International Holocaust Remembrance Alliance (IHRA) partnered with the United Nations Educational, Scientific and Cultural Organization (UNESCO) to develop this practical training program to help policymakers, educators and civil society to understand what it is, why it is harmful, and how to counter it.
+The International Holocaust Remembrance Alliance (IHRA) partnered with the United Nations Educational, Scientific and Cultural Organization (UNESCO) to develop this practical training program.
+Authored by our International Program Director, Oana Nestian-Sandu, and the Global Task Force on Holocaust Distortion, the training aims to help policymakers, educators and civil society to understand what it is, why it is harmful, and how to counter it.
 Access here.

 Holocaust Center Seattle Resources for Teachers